spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 #### Invoking a cross-server RPC from a client-worker

-The call will not get fully processed in this situation because the intended purpose of this RPC type is for it to get called from a server-worker only.
+The call is not processed because this type of RPC is only for a server-worker instance to call.

 <br/>